 -

-Values persist independently per phase, so each step retains its own data
+Values persist independently per step, so each step retains its own data.

 Use cases in pharma environments: